Charles J. Hite: Early life and career

 Hite was born in Pleasantville, Ohio, having nine brothers and sisters.
 His father, Joseph Hite, had moved his family to Ohio from Rockingham County, Virginia prior to Charles Hite's birth.
 He began working in the motion picture business at an early age, working his way up through the ranks of the business, mostly as an administrator.
 In 1906, he created the "C. J. Hite Moving Picture Company".
 His business was less than successful.
 In 1908 he was joined by S. S. Hutchinson, who later saw success with "American Film Manufacturing Company", which was formed in 1910 with Western Film Exchange owner John Freuler.
 Hite's company name was then changed to "H & H Film Service Company".
 By this time he had married his wife, Marjorie, with whom he had two daughters.

-Major purchases, obtaining Thanhouser Corporation
+Thanhouser Corporation

 Hite bought stock in American Film Manufacturing, and afterward purchased the Globe, Royal, and Union film companies, forming the Majestic Film Exchange.
 When he learned that the successful Thanhouser Company might be for sale, he approached Edwin Thanhouser, and he and his partners purchased that company for $250,000 on April 15, 1912, in a transaction arranged by Mutual Film Corporation.
 Following the purchase, Hite was named president of the Thanhouser Film Corporation.

 Under Hite's leadership, the company saw numerous successes in its films.
 In 1911, Edwin Thanhouser had obtained actress Florence La Badie, who became Thanhouser Corporation's most profitable film star.
 In 1914, Hite cast La Badie in the serial The Million Dollar Mystery, which became highly successful.
 By mid-1914, Hite was listed by Photoplay magazine as one of its twelve featured millionaires.
 During this period, Thanhouser Film Corporation was at its height.